 Hello everyone, we’re Call4life.
-We are an Israeli tech start-up focused on providing intelligent medical consultations.
+We are an medtech company tech start-up focused on providing intelligent medical consultations.
 We are a young and dynamic international company with a team of highly qualified doctors, IT specialists, and medical research scientists working passionately together to disrupt the medical industry and provide affordable high-quality medical services in the developing world.
 We have developed a telemedicine platform and patent-pending bot consultation for detecting oncological diseases at early stages.

 For our next project, we plan to build 7 new intelligent bots in the areas of significant demand, namely cardiology, obstetrics and gynecology (woman’s health), psychiatry, men’s health, pediatrics (children health), infectious and tropical diseases, and nutrition and obesity (dietology) that will conduct primary consultations, detect disease at an early stage, and provide timely interventions to promote health and prevent diseases.